Crafter Medical Centre is pleased to provide a dedicated skin cancer clinic service promoting the early detection and management of skin cancer.

 Our clinic is now using DermEngine

-We are excited to announce that our skin cancer clinic is now using the latest technology in skin cancer detection: DermEngine.
-This innovative system allows our doctors to provide the highest level of care and accuracy when it comes to diagnosing and managing skin cancer.
+The skin cancer clinic is now using the latest technology in skin cancer detection: DermEngine.
+This innovative system allows your doctor to provide the highest level of care and accuracy when it comes to diagnosing and managing skin cancer.

-With DermEngine, we can capture high-quality images of moles, lesions, and other skin abnormalities, allowing us to track changes over time and detect potential issues earlier.
-This means faster diagnosis and treatment, and ultimately better outcomes for our patients.
+With DermEngine, high-quality images of moles, lesions, and other skin abnormalities can be captured, allowing your doctor to track changes over time and detect potential issues earlier.
+This means faster diagnosis and treatment, and ultimately better outcomes.

 What happens if my doctor finds a suspicious mole or skin cancer?

-On detecting skin cancer, or if a mole is considered suspicious, we will discuss the management options available to your specific situation.
+On detecting skin cancer, or if a mole is considered suspicious, your doctor will discuss the management options available to your specific situation.
 A partial biopsy for testing or complete excision may be arranged.
 In some cases, non-surgical management may be appropriate, and referral can be organised as needed.
-In some cases, we employ digital photography to monitor lesions over time, though this is reserved for very low-risk lesions.
+In some cases, digital photography to monitor lesions over time may be used, though this is reserved for very low-risk lesions.

 How often should I get a skin check?